 The sublight colony starship Leonora Christine, powered by a Bussard Ramjet, is damaged while passing through a small nebula.
 The decelerator mechanism is disabled and cannot be repaired unless a region of empty space is reached.
 The crew elects to continue accelerating in order to find a refuge.
 Due to the effects time dilation as the ship claws ever closer to the speed of light, ship time and outside time become increasingly disconnected.
 As the months and years pass on board, eons pass outside.

 The Destroyermen series continues.
 This installment focuses on the African front, as the Alliance, with new friends, prepares to assault the Grik heartland.
 Kurokawa still remains on Zanzibar, however, and must be dealt with.
-The scope of the series is becoming worryingly broad, but Mr. Anderson seems to have decided to focus on one war […]

 Nemesis Games saw Earth attacked and crippled.
 Billions are dead after Marco Inaros and the Belter Free Navy landed an unimaginably cruel and perhaps fatal blow on the Inner Planets.
 Medina Station, the key to the colonies opened in Abaddon’s Gate, is also locked down by the Free Navy.
 Babylon’s Ashes is about the aftermath.
 Earth led by the incomparable Avasarala, The Mars Congressional Republic and those factions of the Outer Planets Alliance unwilling to accept Inaros’s guidance must now pick up the pieces and strike back before human civilization passes a point of no return towards a new dark age.

 Following the taking of “Grik City” in Straits of Hell, the Alliance is attempting to both consolidate its foothold on Madagascar and set up for a strike on the Grik heartland.
 The powerful League of Tripoli is meddling, howerver.
 On the other front, the Dominion is refusing engagement, but the Allies may be able to bring a new player in to the war on their s

 This is a companion volume to A Song of Ice & Fire, basis for the Game of Thrones TV series.
 It serves as a history and geography text for the world and is written from the viewpoint of a maester in the Citadel.
 Interestingly, it leaves a lot of ambiguity, which feels realistic because most historical “facts”, especially remote ones, are distorted by the passing of time, just as many geographical “facts” are distorted by distance.
 The “author” refers to this many times.

 This short story set in the The Expanse universe features one of the protomolecule research team scientists as the protagonist.
 It details how the protomolecule was initially investigated, then unleashed on Eros, and the aftermath.

 This prequel to The Expanse tells some of the story of Solomon Epstein, inventor of the Epstein Drive.
 This drive powers almost all interplanetary vessels in The Expanse.
 There is some background on the Earth-Mars relationship, and how the Belter culture would come to begin.